 Let’s just let that sink in for a moment……….
 Industrial waaaaaaaaaste……….
 OK!
 Moving on…!

 It’s the leftovers of the human food chain – the stuff that can’t go into human food because it’s rancid or a ‘by-product’: the lips, hide, spleen, hooves, etc., of animals, or the husks and off-cuts of plant matter.

 Charming!
 I’m sure no one knows this!

-Cook this industrial waste at high temperatures to kill off the moulds and toxins and then extrude it (remove the liquid to make kibble), and you kill off any nutrients, or the water-soluble vitamins go down the drain.
+Cook this industrial waste at high temperatures to kill off the molds and toxins and then extrude it (remove the liquid to make kibble), and you kill off many nutrients, or the water-soluble vitamins go down the drain.